 Pay in cash or credit

 If you’re traveling within Asia, cash is king.
 The only places that really use credit cards are hotels (mainly the big chains) and larger department stores in major cities.

 Some Southeast Asian countries, like Bali and Thailand, may make you pay the service fees incurred to process credit cards, which is anywhere from an extra 2-4% of your total bill.

 Depending on your credit card company, you may also have to pay an extra 1% on purchases not made in your local currency.
 Credit card surcharges are only a problem if the places you go to actually accept them.

 In China for example, stores and local hotels only accept what is known as Unionpay, their version of Visa.
-Also, some hotels started using Paypal because it’s cheaper for them to process payments that way.
+Also, some hotels started using TransferWise because it’s cheaper for them to process payments that way.

 But wait, you say!
 Isn’t it risky to carry around a lot of cash?
 Well of course it is.

 Make your big purchases in advance online (e.g. booking hotels).
 Most of these websites allow you to charge your card in your local currency, which might help you save that 1% on your credit card.